 Volunteer Community-based Directors:

 Bernice (Bunny) Alexander is a retired human resources professional, specializing in organizational development, as well as a registered nurse, having worked many years as a clinical manager at the Welland Hospital prior to the amalgamation of the Niagara Health System in 2000.
 Bunny then worked as Senior Consultant, Organizational Development with responsibility for employee and leadership development, employee recognition, performance development and student and volunteer resources.
-In her retirement, Bunny has held numerous volunteer positions, and most recently served as Vice-Chair of the Hamilton Niagara Haldimand Brant Community Care Access Centre Board of Directors.
-She is currently a member of the City of Welland Senior Citizens’ Advisory Committee, Chair of the City of Welland Market Square Advisory Committee, and Chair of the Ad Hoc Committee for Palliative/Hospice Care Planning for South Niagara, in addition to volunteering with Hospice Niagara.
+In her retirement, Bunny has held numerous volunteer positions, and has served as Vice-Chair of the Hamilton Niagara Haldimand Brant Community Care Access Centre Board of Directors.
+She is currently a member of the City of Welland Senior Citizens’ Advisory Committee and is a member of the HNHB LHIN Regional Palliative Care Program Council , in addition to volunteering with Hospice Niagara.
 Bunny and her family reside in Welland.

-Larry Boggio is a practicing community Pharmacist and owner of Boggio's Pharmacy Ltd. A graduate of the University of Toronto's Pharmacy Program, Larry has a 32-year history as a Pharmacist and business owner, having grown his business from one to four stores in four communities across Niagara - Fonthill, Niagara Falls, Ridgeway and Port Colborne.
-He now proudly employs over 100 individuals across these communities.
+Larry Boggio is a practicing community Pharmacist and owner of Boggio's Pharmacy Ltd. A graduate of the University of Toronto's Pharmacy Program, Larry has a 35-year history as a Pharmacist and business owner, having grown his business from one to four stores in four communities across Niagara - Fonthill, Niagara Falls, Ridgeway and Port Colborne.
+He now proudly employs over 150 individuals across these communities.
 His volunteer governance experience includes Past President of the Ontario College of Pharmacists, Elected District Member of the College of Pharmacists' Council, Board Member of Bridges Community Health Centre, and Board Member and Past Chair of Port Colborne Community Living.
-Larry supports many community organizations, including the South Niagara United Way and Port Cares.
+Larry supports many community organizations, including the South Niagara United Way, Big Brothers Big Sisters, Port Cares, Showboat Theatre and The Port Colborne Operatic Society.
 Larry and his family reside in Port Colborne.